zongruxie4/component-library/docs/index.md

 - `backbone`: Specification of the backbone to use.

 - `tasks`: List of tasks to perform.
 Tasks specify parameters for the decoder, datamodule to be used and training parameters.
+    - an important parameter here is `early_prune`, which defaults to `false`.
+This will stop runs that do not seem promising.
+    When this is true, you should use a larger number of trials.
+For ray parallelization, save_models may need to be enabled as well to get accurate results..

 - `n_trials`: Number of trials to be carried out per task, in the case of hyperparameter tuning.